lewisjiang/resume/README.md

 ---
 Fine, in order to meet the [requirements](http://users.ece.utexas.edu/~bevans/resumeSuggestions.html) of Prof. Robert W. Heath Jr., I changed the .cls file quite radically, and many changes are not recorded.
 Just tailor the commands to suit your own needs.

-Breif Glance at the Resume:
+Brief Glance at the Resume:
 ![](https://github.com/lewisjiang/resume/blob/master/compiled_cv_result.png)